 How is the course delivered?

-- The CPD will be delivered over 7 weeks (3 weeks starting the week of October 3rd, a one week break for self study (the week of October 24th), and then 3 more weeks starting the week of October 31st).
+- The CPD will be delivered over 7 weeks (including one break week).
 The course will be fully online with the following structure per week:

 - 1h 30m: Introduction to the topic – recorded video

 - 30m: applications in R (the software) – recorded video